PufferFinance/website-docs/docs/yield/withdraw.md

 Also known as "instant withdrawals", this option allows you to receive your WETH immediately.
 With a single transaction, the Puffer Protocol converts your pufETH into WETH and transfers it directly to your wallet.

 These instant withdrawals are made possible by Puffer's liquidity vault, but include a 1% fee on the withdrawn amount.
-This fee remains in the vault, which:
+This fee  will be sent to the protocol treasury.

-- Increases the vault's total assets
-- Improves the value of pufETH for all remaining holders
-- Helps maintain liquidity for future instant withdrawals

 ![1-step withdrawals](/img/withdraw/1sw.png)